-The Engineer will determine the pavement smoothness by profiling the finished surface of the mainline pavement as specified in the Field Sampling and Testing Manual.
+The Engineer will determine the pavement smoothness by profiling the finished surface of the mainline pavement.
 The Engineer will not profile:

 - a.
 Bridge decks;

 - b.
 Side roads and approaches;

 - c.
 Shoulders, ramps and gore areas;

 - d.
 At grade railroad crossings;

 - e.
 Finished surfaces 20 feet before and after the excluded areas shown in a and d;

 - f.
-In areas where the Engineer determines safety does not allow the profiler to operate: and
+In areas where the Engineer determines safety does not allow the profiler to operate; and

 - g.
 In areas where utility apertures are placed in the wheel paths.